 About the Expert

 Lemmon holds an MBA from Harvard and received the Dean’s Award for her work on women’s entrepreneurship.
-Following MBA study, she led public policy analysis during the global financial crisis at the global investment firm PIMCO.
-In addition to serving as a Robert Bosch Fellow in Germany, she served as a Fulbright scholar in Spain, on the board of the international aid organization Mercy Corps, and is a member of the Bretton Woods Committee.
+In addition to serving as a Robert Bosch Fellow in Germany, she served as a Fulbright Scholar in Spain, on the board of the international aid organization Mercy Corps, and is a member of the Bretton Woods Committee.
 She speaks Spanish, German, and French and is conversant in Dari and Kurmanci.

 - ICRW, leadership council

 Gayle Tzemach Lemmon, adjunct senior fellow in CFR’s Women and Foreign Policy program, sits down with James M. Lindsay to discuss the Kurdish women fighting ISIS and her experience on the ground in northeast Syria.
 Lemmon’s most recent book on women in Syria, The Daughters of Kobani: A Story of Rebellion, Courage, and Justice, hits bookstore shelves today.